HomeLatest NewsStartupsNational Startup Day 2026: Startup sector shifts focus from valuations to sustainable growth

 “Success will no longer be how quickly capital is raised, but how to build sustainably and deliver real value,” he said, noting that technology, especially AI, is enabling startups to develop more personalised and cost-efficient solutions.

-The value-led shift is also visible in areas such as and recycling, where technology-driven startups are building infrastructure for India’s circular economy.
-Others are focusing on ethical AI, data sovereignty and products rooted in local use cases rather than backend services for global firms.
+The value-led shift is also visible in areas such as waste management and recycling, where technology-driven startups are building infrastructure for India’s circular economy.
+Others are focusing on ethical AI, and products rooted in local use cases rather than backend services for global firms.

 Sunil Kharbanda, co-founder and chief operating officer, Trezix, said policy support for ethical AI and indigenous data could help reposition Indian startups as global product creators rather than service providers.